Oceanwide Expeditions: Destinations

 Oceanwide Expeditions operates an Arctic and Antarctic program across two distinct seasons.
-The Arctic program runs from May–October.
-The Antarctic program typically runs from November - March.
+The Arctic program runs from May to October.
+The Antarctic program typically runs from November to March.
 In addition, isolated islands in the South and North Atlantic may be visited during select itineraries.
 All three of the company's motor vessels operate in both the Arctic and Antarctica.
 Rembrandt van Rijn is classed only to operate in Icelandic and Greenlandic waters, as well as those of the Svalbard archipelago.